Pune district: Agriculture

 Although the region around Pune is industrialized, agriculture continues to be important elsewhere in the district.
 Since most arable land is still rain-fed, the southwest monsoon season (between June and September) is crucial to the district's food sufficiency and quality of life.
 Fluctuations in time, distribution or quantity of monsoon rains may lead to floods or droughts.
 The eastern part of the district has been historically drought-prone, but irrigation provided by dams, canals and wells have made agriculture less dependent on rainfall.
-The overtapping of aquifers has led to increased water salinity in the talukas of Purandhar, Baramati, Daund, Indapur and Shirur (in the eastern part of the district), threatening agriculture and the drinking-water supply.
+The over-pumping of aquifers has led to increased water salinity in the talukas of Purandhar, Baramati, Daund, Indapur and Shirur (in the eastern part of the district), threatening agriculture and the drinking-water supply.

 Monsoon crops include rice, jwari and bajri.
 Other crops include wheat, pulses, vegetables and onions.
 Ambemohar, a mango-scented rice grown in Bhor taluka and areas near the Western Ghats, is popular throughout Maharashtra.
 Since it has a low yield, many farmers in the region grow the crossbred Indrayani rice instead.

 Major cash crops include sugarcane and oil seeds, including groundnut and sunflower.
 The district has significant fruit orchards, particularly mango, grape and orange.
 A winery in Narayangaon produces sparkling wine from locally-grown Thompson seedless grapes.
 Most growers of cash crops (including cotton) in the district belong to agricultural cooperatives and sugar is produced in mills owned by local cooperative societies whose members of supply sugarcane to the mills.
 During the last fifty years, the local sugar mills have played an important role in encouraging political participation and have been a stepping stone for aspiring politicians.